This page describes how to transfer data to and from the HPC and Spear filesystems (GPFS) and Research Archival using SFTP, SCP, or RSYNC.

 Select "SFTP (SSH File Transfer Protocol)" from the drop-down.

-Enter your RCC credentials, and click Connect.
+Enter your RCC system account username and password, and click Connect.

 If the application prompts you to allow the fingerprint, click "Allow"